RobinHankin/lorentz/inst/JOSE/paper.md

 kinematics.

-The package was originally written to facilitate investigation into the nonassociative and noncommutative "gyrogroup" structure of three-velocities [@ungar1997]; but the pedagogical impact of this is to reinforce the primacy of four-vectors in relativity.
+The package was originally written to facilitate investigation into the nonassociative and noncommutative structure of three-velocities [@ungar1997]; but the pedagogical impact of this is to reinforce the primacy of four-vectors in relativity.
 One student, using the package, succinctly offered the observation that